fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 applier.modelChanged.removeListener(listener)
 ```

-_This style of listening to changes is **not recommended**.
+**NOTE**: _This style of listening to changes is **not recommended**.
 Since such a listener can only be attached once a component and its applier have been fully constructed, it will miss observation of the initial transaction as well as any other model changes that have occurred up to the point where it is registered.
 This implies that the state of the model that it sees cannot be fully predicted without a knowledge of the entire surrounding of the component tree._

 The listener is notified after the change (or set of coordinated changes) has already been applied to the model - it is too late to affect this process and so this event is not _preventable_.
 The signature for these listeners is